Fire and rescue services

 The Islamic holiday month of Ramadan is observed in Chad.
 Respect religious and cultural customs and laws at this time.

-During Ramadan, eating, drinking and smoking may be illegal in public during the day.
+During Ramadan, eating, drinking, and smoking may be illegal in public during the day.
 If you're not fasting, avoid these activities around people who are.
 Seek local advice to avoid offence.

-Explore our Ramadan page to learn more, including dates for Ramadan.
+See our Ramadan page to learn more, including dates for Ramadan.

 Every country or territory decides who can enter or leave through its borders.
-For specific information about the evidence you'll need to enter a foreign destination, including COVID-19 vaccinations and tests, check with the nearest embassy, consulate or immigration department of the destination you're entering.
+For specific information about the evidence you'll need to enter a foreign destination, check with the nearest embassy, consulate or immigration department of the destination you're entering.

-You'll need a visa to visit Chad.
+You need to obtain a visa to visit Chad before arrival.

 Entry and exit conditions can change at short notice.
 Contact an embassy or consulate of Chad for details about visas, currency, customs and quarantine rules.